SwissDataScienceCenter/renku/docs/docs/10-users/70-collaboration/guides/30-add-members-to-group.md

-# How to add members to a group
+# Add members to a group

 1. Go to the Group page and edit its properties under the tab **Settings**: